-You can also use the data featured in this tutorial by clicking on 'Open This Data in Plotly' on the left-hand side.
-It'll open in your workspace.
+You can also use the data featured in this tutorial by clicking on 'Open This Data in Chart Studio' on the left-hand side.
+It'll open in Chart Studio.

-Add Your Data to Plotly
+Add Your Data to Chart Studio

-Head to Plotly’s new online workspace and add your data.
+Head to Chart Studio and add your data.
 You have the option of typing directly in the grid, uploading your file, or entering a URL of an online dataset.
-Plotly accepts .xls, .xlsx, or .csv files.
+Chart Studio accepts .xls, .xlsx, or .csv files.
 For more information on how to enter your data, see this tutorial.

-Create Your Chart
+Create a Chart